Zaby2/pdf-converter/README.md

 # PDF Converter Service using Spring MVC

-This project is a PDF converter service developed using Spring MVC framework.
-It provides functionality to convert PDF formats to PDF, get the text from pdf image, resolve key words in the pdf, utilizing configurable servlets and leveraging Tesseract AI for image resolution.
+This project is a PDF resolver service developed using Spring MVC framework.
+It provides functionality to resolve PDF, get the text from pdf image, resolve key words in the pdf, utilizing configurable servlets and leveraging Tesseract AI for image resolution.

 ## Technologies Used: